-- Retain early garages, carports and sheds wherever possible as they contribute to the character of the conservation area. - Locate garages generally towards the rear of allotments and set back a minimum of 1 metre from the front of the dwelling. - Keep garages and carports separate from the house as a general rule. - Match the roof pitch, form and materials of the main building as closely as possible. - Respect vertical proportions.
-Avoid double width horizontal doors. - Consider a simple car port under a continuation of the roof line, for small sites as this has less visual impact.
+- Retain early garages, carports and sheds wherever possible as they contribute to the character of the heritage conservation area. - Locate garages generally towards the rear of allotments and set back a minimum of 1 metre from the front of the dwelling. - Keep garages and carports separate from the house as a general rule. - Match the roof pitch, form and materials of the main building as closely as possible. - Respect vertical proportions.
+Avoid double width horizontal doors.

+Consider a simple car port under a continuation of the roof line, for small sites as this has less visual impact.

-• Prefabricated metal sheds with low pitched roofs.
+Prefabricated metal sheds with low pitched roofs.
 These are not compatible with traditional streetscapes and should be avoided.

-Example of a typical garage sited towards the rear of the allotment.
+Example of a typical garage sited towards the Example of a car port designed to complement rear of the allotment.

-Example of a car port designed to complement the dwelling with similar roof pitch and form
+the dwelling with similar roof pitch and form